dct2012/4wm/README.md

-FrankensteinWM
+frankensteinwm
 =============

 ----------------------
-**FrankensteinWM** is a minimal, lightweight, and a dynamic tiling window manager with two borders.
+**frankensteinwm** is a minimal, lightweight, and a dynamic tiling window manager with two borders.
 Its aim is to be small, fast, and allow for more dynamic tiling.
 It has one tiling layout with four different splitting modes, and two fullscreen layouts.
 Each virtual desktop has its own properties, unaffected by other desktops' or monitors'